vuejs/test-utils-docs/src/guide/forms.md

 ## Conclusion

-What did we learn?

-* You can use `setValue` to set the value on both DOM inputs and Vue component inputs.
+* Use `setValue` to set the value on both DOM inputs and Vue components.
-* You can use `trigger` to trigger DOM events, both with and without modifiers.
+* Use `trigger` to trigger DOM events, both with and without modifiers.
-* You can add extra event data to `trigger`, using the second parameter.
+* Add extra event data to `trigger` using the second parameter.
-* Dont assert data on the `vm` if possible.
-Use the DOM, or emitted events instead.
-* Assert the outcome (async submitted data, emitted event, conditional elements in DOM etc).
+* Assert that the DOM changed and the right events got emitted.
+Try not to assert data on the Component instance.